-As a tenant, your landlord will usually be responsible for insuring the building in which you live.
-However, your own contents that you have in the property with you will be your responsibility and you will need to insure them adequately in case of an incident such as break-in or fire.
+As a tenant, your landlord will be responsible for insuring the building in which you live.
+However, your own contents that you have in the property with you will be your responsibility.
+You will need to insure them in case of an incident.
+This may be something such as break-in or fire.
 This is where renters or tenants insurance comes in.

-Your tenant’s contents insurance will cover the general furniture and belongs that you keep in your home to go about everyday life.
-These will be covered against all of the standard issues that could cause damage to your property, such as fire, smoke, theft, escape of water or storm damage.
-When a policy is taken out you should always check the policy wording so that you know exactly what is and isn’t covered.
+Your tenant’s contents insurance will cover the general furniture and belongings that you keep in your home.
+These will be covered against all of the standard issues that could cause damage .
+This includes things such as fire, smoke, theft, escape of water or storm damage.
+When a policy is taken out you should always check the policy wording.
+You will then know exactly what is and isn’t covered.